 - Most anything Apple management did in the 1990s, Copland being just one of these decisions.
 Another one was ousting Steve Jobs from his own company and replacing him with a sugar-water salesman; Apple became pretty directionless from then.
 Only Steve Jobs' return saved the company from the fate of Sega, as the companies seemingly competed on shooting themselves in the foot more spectacularly.

 - They were little better in the 1980s — choosing, for example, to market the original Macintosh at $2,500 for a high profit margin instead of the much lower $1,500-$2,000 that the engineers wanted, thus crippling the machine's market share from the very beginning.

 - No Good Deed Goes Unpunished: Ellen Hancock, Apple's chief technology officer, was responsible for the NeXT merger and Steve Jobs' return (and therefore more or less directly for saving the company), but Jobs ridiculed her into resigning.

 - No Plans, No Prototype, No Backup: Bill Atkinson, who programmed most of the graphics subsystem for the Mac and its predecessor the Lisa, was seriously injured in a car accident while still planning regions, a critical part of the graphics package.
 Jobs rushed to the hospital to see what Atkinson's condition was.
 Atkinson responded "Don't worry, Steve.
 I still remember regions."

-- Older Than They Think: The first official Intel-compatible Mac OS build happened in 2001 (see What Could Have Been below).
+- Older Than They Think: The first official Intel-compatible Mac OS build happened in 2001 (see What Could Have Been on the Trivia page).